-5 Junior Recital - Half \$......0 cr cessful completion of the Music Major Progress Interview, oval of faculty; concurrent registration in private lessons instrument) Half recital for juniors in a Bachelor of Music nce major.
+MUP3695 Junior Recital - Half ^{\$}.....0 cr (PQ: successful completion of the Music Major Progress Interview, and approval of faculty; concurrent registration in private lessons on major instrument) Half recital for juniors in a Bachelor of Music Performance major.
 A \$200 course fee required.

-5 Senior Recital - Half \$ ......0 cr essful completion of the Music Major Progress Interview, on of Piano Proficiency and approval of faculty; concurrent on in private lessons on major instrument) Half recital for a Bachelor of Music Education major.
-A \$200 course fee completion of Piano Proficiency and approval of faculty: concurrent registration in private lessons on major instrument) Full recital for seniors in a Bachelor of Music major.
+MUP4695 Senior Recital - Half ^{\$}0 cr (PQ: successful completion of the Music Major Progress Interview, completion of Piano Proficiency and approval of faculty; concurrent registration in private lessons on major instrument) Half recital for seniors in a Bachelor of Music Education major.
+A \$200 course fee required.

+MUP4696 Senior Recital - Full ^{\$}1 cr (PQ: successful completion of the Music Major Progress Interview, completion of Piano Proficiency and approval of faculty; concurrent registration in private lessons on major instrument) Full recital for seniors in a Bachelor of Music major.
 A \$400 course fee required.